A-Hoenig/Project-One/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [William Cooke Photography](https://a-hoenig.github.io/Project-One/index.html).
+The site is deployed using GitHub pages - [William Cooke Photography](https://a-hoenig.github.io/Project-One/index.html).

-To Deploy the site using GitHub Pages:
+To deploy the site using GitHub pages:

 1. Login (or signup) to Github.
 2. Go to the repository for this project, [A-Hoenig/Project-One](https://github.com/A-Hoenig/Project-One).